computerlegs/live-keys/README.md

 2. This allows you to create a collection of API and environment keys for public building, store it one time with `live-keys` and then use it repeatedly.

 What:
-1. Keep environment secrets out of plain sight, from .env files to suprise terminal outputs.
+1. Keep environment secrets out of plain sight, from .env files to surprise terminal outputs.
 2. Outputs from `live-keys` are designed to be informative, educational and reflect best practice by allowing people to expose environment secrets like .env files.
 Configure API fails to display either `404` or a friendlier `null` as you demonstrate full processes.
 3. This is essentially an agnostic, open source, cross compatible version of "secrets" that anyone can use.